-CIA is a NASAD accredited school, and the courses in the Summer Pre-College program have been approved by faculty as credit bearing courses.
+CIA is a NASAD accredited school, and the courses in the Summer Pre-College program have been approved by faculty as credit-bearing courses.
 At CIA these credits would replace an elective course.
 The application of credit from coursework taken at CIA is based on how the incoming college assesses those credits.
-CIA can provide some supplemental materials to support the credit bearing nature of these courses upon request.
-Cleveland Institute of Art accepts up to six Pre-College credits maximum applied during a student's sophomore or junior years in the undergraduate program.
+CIA can provide supplemental materials to support the credit-bearing nature of these courses upon request.
+Cleveland Institute of Art accepts up to six Pre-College credits maximum as electives, applied to a student's sophomore or junior years in the undergraduate program.
 Students should check with their intended school on their credit transfer policies.

 Start your application today.
 Priority/scholarship deadline is February 15, 2023.